tonyrizzotto/seasondisplayapplication/README.md

 # Simple Geolocation Season Display Application

 A bit of a silly application to learn and use the browsers built-in geolocation function.
-This applicationw as built using React JS.
+This application was built using React JS and demonstrates use of simple lifecycle methods

 The application will ask a users permission to detect their location and display a message based upon which season they are in.